School & Group Visits

 Pricing

-A 1-hour experience of either a planetarium show or a guided museum tour costs $180 for up to 20 attendees, PLUS $6 per additional attendee.
+A 1-hour experience of either a planetarium show or a guided museum tour costs $200 for up to 20 attendees, PLUS $7 per additional attendee.
 The required number of chaperones is free of charge.
 Additional chaperones are $5 each.
-The maximum capacity is 120 participants for a planetarium show and 60 participants for a guided museum tour.
+The maximum capacity per planetarium show is 120 participants.

-A 2-hour experience combining a planetarium show, guided tour, and/or hands-on workshop costs $250 for up to 20 attendees, PLUS $9.50 per additional attendee.
+A 2-hour experience combining a planetarium show, guided museum tour, and/or hands-on workshop costs $300 for up to 20 attendees, PLUS $10.50 per additional attendee.
 The required number of chaperones is free of charge.
 Additional chaperones are $5 each.

 Please note, Title 1 schools may qualify for reduced rates.